Dream Sparrow Review

 The Sparrow falls in the middle of our favorite hammocks when it comes to comfort.
-Our testers found the Warbonnet hammocks a bit more comfortable due to added features like foot boxes and spreader bars.
-The Sparrow and the Chameleon feel remarkably similar.
-While we ranked the Hennessy Ultralight on the same level, we do feel like we have a bit more space to move around in the Sparrow and Chameleon… but it's pretty close.
-If you like the comfort and simplicity of an end-gathered hammock but want to feel a little less constrained at the feet and head, the Sparrow is an excellent choice.
+It doesn't have some of the added features like foot boxes and spreader bars that the absolute most comfortable hammocks have.
+If you like the comfort and simplicity of an end-gathered hammock but want to feel a little less constrained at the feet and head than shorter models, the Sparrow is an excellent choice.

 We score the Sparrow high in the weight metric, but many other models performed equally as well.
 The hammock brands who are looking to compete in the backcountry hammock market seem to have the weight pretty dialed in.